GaloisInc/daedalus/README.rst

 Setting up Your Editor
 ----------------------

-Directory ``syntax-hilight`` contain Daedalus syntax hilighting files for common editors.
+The directory ``syntax-highlight`` contain Daedalus syntax hilighting files for common editors.

 More about the Daedalus Language